fiyinadebayo/locations_ng/README.md

 ```

 ## Contributing
-* Fork this repository
+* Fork this repository and clone locally.
-* Create a new branch
+* Create an upstream remote and sync your local copy before you branch.
+* Branch for each separate piece of work.
-* make your changes
+* Push to your origin repository.
-* Create a Pull Request
+* Create a new Pull Request, ensure that the "base fork" points to the correct repository and branch.

 License